 A good rule of thumb for PC system memory is 8GB plus 2x the amount of VRAM on the video card.
 VRAM is shadowed in main memory so extra memory is needed for the buffer.
 An 8GB to 12GB video card is best with 32GB of main memory.
 Dual cards need proportionally more memory and a more sophisticated chipset.

-DDR2 sticks more or less top out at 2GB while DDR3 top out at 4GB with some 8GB sticks available late in the cycle.
+DDR2 sticks top out at 4GB while DDR3 top out at 8GB.
 DDR4 however brings 16GB sticks to the consumer which affords up to 64GB on an ATX motherboard.
 So far 32GB memory sticks have not been available for consumer rigs.

 Storage on the PC is considerably larger than any console as the typical ATX PC chassis has room for 4 hard disks.
 Steam games tend to accumulate which can be handled by larger capacity desktop hard disks.
 10TB disks are widely available for larger game collections and other media.

 Microsoft has blocked optical disks with Windows 7 and above for security reasons as nobody wants to sign the DLL.
 SecuROM has long ago disbanded.
 We have over 500 games on CD and DVD disks.

 For more background information see out page on game performance.